Back to Search results

 Coach & Horses, Hexham

-Priestpopple, Hexham, NE46 1PQ
+Hexham, NE46 1PQ

-Agreement Type
+Agreement Type:

 Long Term Agreement (5 Year Tenancy)

-• Multi faceted business
+• Thriving business

 The Coach and Horses is ideally located on the main street of Priestpopple in Hexham, Northumberland, offering significant visibility and foot traffic in this thriving market town.
 Hexham is well-connected, with excellent transport links including the Hexham station, which connects to Newcastle and Carlisle, as well as direct road access via the A69 and A695.
 Regular bus services also serve the area, further boosting accessibility.
 The town’s demographic profile, marked by rising prosperity, indicates a more affluent local population.
 This provides a strong foundation for a pub that can offer a premium experience, catering to both the local community and visitors.
 The pub has already received a significant investment in 2021, positioning it well to take advantage of this prime location and capitalise on the area’s economic growth.
-With a focus on providing quality food, drinks and service, the Coach and Horses is well-placed to attract and retain a loyal customer base, whilst also appealing to those visiting the town.
+With a focus on providing a quality experience with excellent service, the Coach and Horses is well-placed to attract and retain a loyal customer base, whilst also appealing to those visiting the town.
 The investment in the site ensures the infrastructure is in place for continued success, making this a fantastic opportunity for the right licensee to make their mark in a growing, prosperous area.

 Pub Layout